VarlaVarshith/Resume-Screener/README.md

 ---

-## 📊 How it Works
+## How It Works

-1. Extracts text from uploaded PDF resume
+1. Extracts text from the uploaded resume
-2. Cleans and processes the text
+2. Cleans and processes the extracted text
-3. Predicts job category using Machine Learning model
+3. Predicts the job category using a trained machine learning model
-4. Matches skills with predefined job requirements
+4. Matches extracted skills with predefined job requirements
-5. Calculates a resume score
+5. Calculates a resume score based on skill overlap
-6. Provides improvement suggestions and career insights
+6. Provides insights, suggestions, and improvement strategies

 ---

-## 🎯 Future Enhancements
+## Future Enhancements

-* 🔍 Resume vs Job Description matching
+* Resume and job description matching
-* 📂 Multiple resume ranking system
+* Multiple resume comparison and ranking
-* 📄 Downloadable report generation
+* Downloadable analysis reports
-* 🌐 Deployment on cloud platforms
+* Deployment on cloud platforms

 ---

-## 👨‍💻 Author
+## Author

-**Varla Varshith**
+Varla Varshith

 ---

-## ⭐ Support
+## License

-If you like this project, give it a ⭐ on GitHub!
+This project is for educational and demonstration purposes.